Master of Clinical Education

 Using the best available evidence to ensure that educational programs for healthcare professionals are reliable, appropriate and effective is crucial to providing a quality learning experience.
 This subject assists participants to critically analyse the research underpinning their clinical teaching and examines research approaches best suited to undertaking clinical education research.

-Participants will be asked to choose two modules from a range of module topics offered each year.
+Participants will be asked to nominate to attend four modules from a range of module topics offered each year.
+They need only be assessed in two of the nominated modules.
 The topics offered will vary and are presented to participants at the start of the year based on currency, interest, and availability.
-Examples of module topics to be offered may include:
+Only those modules attracting sufficient preferences will be delivered each year.
+Examples of module topics to be offered include:

 - Comparative Clinical Education